keblamo/potatosalad/README.md

 # potatosalad
-In here, we discuss potatos and salad.
+In here, we discuss potatoes and salad.